iPad 7 SIM Card Reader Replacement

 Step 1

-- Warm up your iOpener and give a little love to the left edge of your device for a solid two minutes.
+- Warm up your iOpener and ease it onto the left edge of the device for a couple of minutes—nice and steady!

 Tools Used